DanielSaromo/PyDuinoBridge/README.md

 ### In Python:
 PyDuinoBridge is on the [Python Package Index](https://pypi.org/project/pyduinobridge/ "PyDuinoBridge page on PyPI").
-To install the library, install `pip` and then use the command `pip install pyduinobridge`.
+To install the library, first install `pip` and then use the command `pip install pyduinobridge`.

 The PyDuinoBridge library requires PySerial library.
 You can install it with the command `pip install pyserial`.